 The waste management hierarchy a policy guideline that is part of many countrywide environmental laws and policies is also a basis of the ISWM approach.
-The crucial objectives of the strategy/ trash hierarchy are to reduce the amount of waste produced, to intensify the quantity of waste recycled and to limit the menace of contamination from waste.
+The crucial objectives of the strategy/ trash hierarchy are to reduce the amount of waste produced, to intensify the quantity of waste recycled and to limit the menace of water pollution from waste.

 Founded upon the UK policy document ‘Making Waste Work’ published during 1995, the Waste Strategy 2000 for England and Wales describes the policies regarding the recovery and disposal of waste.
 These policies are a constraint of all countries participating in the European Union (EU).

-On the way to accomplish this, sustainable development is concerned with achieving profitable growth, in the form of elevated living standards.
+The way to accomplish much better, sustainable development is concerned with achieving profitable growth, in the form of elevated living standards.
 It is absolutely not about hair shirts and scrimping and economy, or punishing ourselves for enjoying the use of the planet’s capital right now.